The Secretariat is the point of contact for all IOSCO members, committees and task forces, and is responsible for the day-to-day functioning of IOSCO.

 Patricia has a degree in Law and Economics from the University of Deusto (Spain) and a LL.M. from the University of Leuven (Belgium).

-Mr. Damien Shanahan, Senior Advisor
+Mr. Damien Shanahan, Senior Advisor and Head of Emerging Regulatory Issues

 Prior to joining IOSCO, Damien worked for seven years at the UK Financial Conduct Authority (FCA) as manager in charge of wholesale conduct policy where he led several high-profile regulatory policy initiatives across wholesale markets.
 These include efforts to influence and implement MiFID 2 policy reforms in the intermediaries’ space, the wider review of the UK dealing commission regime and market for investment research, policy and thematic work on best execution and payment for order flow, and efforts to improve the efficiency of the UK IPO process.
 Before the FCA, Damien worked as a lawyer in private practice preceded by an earlier career in banking at a large integrated financial services firm.